ur-whitelab/hoomd-tf/sphinx-docs/source/building_a_model.rst

 * ``box`` is a 3x3 tensor containing the low box coordinate (row 0), high box coordinate (row 1), and then tilt factors (row 2).

-``sample_weight`` is a scalar indicating what fraction of the simulation being considered.
-This accounts for if you broke-up your simulation by batching (see :py:class:`.tfcompute`).
-Typically, this is only used if you want to correct for this when computing averages.
-If you did not break-up your simulation, it will always be 1.0.

 Your function can use fewer tensors, like ``compute(self, nlist)`` if desired.